MMosley502/LEGUP/Contributing.md

 ## Merging
 For the most part, student developers should always merge into the branch `dev`.
 Any merges into `main` will only be from `dev`, and will be done after a confirmation from Professor Bram.
 As a student developer, it is important that you resolve any conflicts in `dev` before requesting to merge into main.

-# Setting up the Repository and IntelliJ
+# Student Developer Setup Guide

 ## Forking the Repository
 The first thing that you will want to do is fork the main Legup repository.
 Press the "Fork" button on the top right side of the page.
 Once you have created your own fork, navigate to it, click the green "Code" button, then press the clipboard to copy your repository's link.